Soimn/Otus/design.md

 // TODO:
-  - Find out how types should be represented and manipulated in the metaprogram
+  - Find out how types should be represented and manipulated in the metaprogram.
+Build metaprogram local type table and use type infos
   - Should the internal and API representation of the AST be memory compatible?
+NO
   - Should body_text and modify be a part of the language and how should they be handled?

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////